×

 People living in Mazatlan were asked what three things they wish they had brought and three they wish they had left behind.
 They wrote:

 "When moving to Mazatlan, it is important to pack lightweight, comfortable clothing for the hot weather.
 Bring sunscreen, insect repellent and hats to protect yourself from the sun and bugs.
 It is also a good idea to bring swimwear for time spent on the beach.
 Basic medical supplies should be packed just in case, as well as any necessary prescription medications.
-Make sure to also pack sunglasses, comfortable walking shoes, your passport and any other important documents," said one expat in Mazatlan.
+Make sure to also pack sunglasses, comfortable walking shoes, your passport and any other important documents," remarked one expat who made the move to Mazatlan.

 Where should I setup a bank account in Mazatlan?